Common UI/UX Mistakes

 Improper hand-off between 2 Applications

-This often happens on Job Boards, where you are asked to register or provide certain information on one site, only to be asked to register and provide exactly the same information on another site.
+This often happens on Job Boards, where you are asked to register or provide certain information on one site, only to be redirected to another site and asked to register and provide exactly the same information again.

 Wrong Input Type